aloyzero/haris/README.md

 * Custom monitoring zones
 * Advanced behavior recognition
 * Exportable incident reports
-* Real-time analytics enhancements
+* Enhanced real-time analytics

 ---

-## 📄 License
+## License

 This project is licensed under the MIT License.

 ---

-## 👥 Contributors
+## Contributors

-Developed as part of the **One Tech Crew (OTC)** initiative, focusing on AI-driven surveillance, computer vision, and real-time analytics.
+Developed as part of the One Tech Crew (OTC) initiative, focusing on AI-driven surveillance, computer vision, and real-time analytics.